amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section5.md

 - having very large queues (i.e. large values for "maxlength_queue_lightdl" and "maxlength_queue_smallchunk")
   increases memory usage.
 - Loading a `BigChunk` is a slow process.
-Therefore, setting "interval_resched" to a small value may result in many IO requests beyond hard disk reading speed.
+Therefore, setting "interval_resched" to a small value may result in frequent IO requests beyond hard disk reading speed.
 - In the process tree, the dataloader process is essential.
-It may so happen that `SmallChunkCollector` take over the cores and cause the dataloader process (i.e. the root process in the tree) to starve.
+It may so happen that `SmallChunkCollector`s take over the cores and cause the dataloader process (i.e. the root process in the tree) to starve.
 PyDmed automatically avoids this issue by using [os.nice](https://docs.python.org/2/library/os.html).
   To further avoid this issue, in linux machines you can use the `core-assignment` field.